Takahisa Maeyama: 2022-2024: Retirement and career setback

+2025-present: Post-acting career

+In December 2025, Maeyama announced through his Instagram stories that he was now working at a host club in Roppongi under the name Manato.
+On March 10, 2026, he announced through his Instagram stories that he was no longer working at the location, following online backlash for discussing his relationship with Sayaka Kanda on his manager's YouTube channel.
+On July 13, 2026, Maeyama confirmed on YouTube that he had "given up" on returning to the entertainment industry and would be focusing on livestreaming on TikTok and music production.
+On July 31, 2026, Maeyama released his self-composed debut single, "Lovesong", on digital distribution platforms.
+The single also contains two other songs, "You're Gone" and "Kiss Me."

 Personal life

+Maeyama attended and graduated from Meiji Gakuin University.

-Maeyama was in a relationship with actress Sayaka Kanda after the two co-starred in the stage adaptation of Crest of the Royal Family in August 2021.
+Maeyama was in a relationship with gravure idol and television personality Miyu Kojima until he ended their relationship in September 2021.
+Around this time, he became romantically involved with actress Sayaka Kanda after the two co-starred in the stage adaptation of Crest of the Royal Family in August 2021.
 Maeyama and Kanda had dated with the intention of marriage due to their age.
 In 2024, Maeyama stated that they only dated for two months and had ended their relationship by the time they had starred together in the Japanese production of My Fair Lady in November 2021.
-Maeyama was placed under psychiatric care after her death in December 2021.
-On January 6, 2022, Shūkan Bunshun leaked text messages that the two had exchanged on Line prior to Kanda's death, along with allegations that issues in their relationship, specifically that Maeyama had been verbally abusive towards her, were part of the reason for her suicide.
+On December 18, 2021, Kanda died, and Maeyama was placed under psychiatric care.
+On January 6, 2022, Shūkan Bunshun leaked audio recordings and text messages that Maeyama and Kanda had exchanged on Line prior to her death, alleging that Maeyama had been verbally abusive to her and dating Kojima during their relationship.